microsoft/playwright/docs/src/test-reporter-api/class-fullproject.md

 * since: v1.10
 * langs: js

-Runtime representation of the test project configuration that can be accessed in the tests via [`property: TestInfo.project`] and [`property: WorkerInfo.project`].
+Runtime representation of the test project configuration that is passed to [Reporter].
+It exposes some of the resolved fields declared in [TestProject].
+You can get [FullProject] instance from [`property: FullConfig.projects`] or [`method: Suite.project`].

 ## property: FullProject.dependencies
 * since: v1.31